1. Our contract

 15.2 You can opt in or out of this donation at any time during your contract by emailing email@example.com.

 15.3 100% of your donation goes directly to The OVO Charitable Foundation.

-16.1 Green Energy is available only to OVO Energy Direct Debit customers.
-It is an optional monthly amount that you can pay by direct debit in addition to your fixed or variable plan – see https://www.ovoenergy.com/pay-monthly/greener (Green Energy amount).
+16.1 Green Energy and Green Gas are available only to OVO Energy Direct Debit customers.
+Each are optional monthly amounts which you can pay by direct debit in addition to your fixed or variable plan – see the following links for the further terms:

-16.2 The Green Energy amount is set out in our OVO Energy Charges list.
+16.2 The monthly charges that apply for the Green Energy add-on (the Green Energy amount) and Green Gas add-on (the Green Gas amount) are set out in our OVO Energy Charges list.

-16.3 You may choose to add the Green Energy amount to your existing or new fixed or variable plan at any time by phone or via My OVO.
-After you tell us you’d like to add Green Energy to your plan, you’ll be charged the Green Energy amount in advance for the following month.
+16.3 You may choose to add the Green Energy and/or Green Gas amount to your existing or new fixed or variable plan at any time by phone or via My OVO.
+After you tell us you’d like to add either Green Energy and/or Green Gas to your plan, you’ll be charged the relevant amount in advance for the following month.

-16.4 You can choose to stop paying for Green Energy at any time by phone or via My OVO.
-There’s no termination fee for cancelling and we won’t charge you any further Green Energy amounts following notification of your cancellation unless the direct debit payment has already been processed before you let us know.
+16.4 You can choose to stop paying for Green Energy and/or Green Gas at any time by phone or via My OVO.
+There’s no termination fee for cancelling and we won’t charge you any further Green Energy or Green Gas amounts (as may be applicable) following notification of your cancellation, unless the direct debit payment has already been processed before you let us know.

 17.1 If you’re moving house and tell us at least two working days before you move, your contract end date will be the day you move out.

 17.2 If you tell us after you’ve moved, or once we hear from the person who’s moved into the property, your contract end date will be two working days after you tell us or we hear from the new occupier.